Special Educational Needs & Disabilities (SEND)

 How accessible is this school for my child?

 - The Academy is fully compliant with The Equality Act of 2010.
 (Audit by Ridge Property and Construction Consultants).

 - Some of our classrooms are upstairs.
 There is no lift.
 Where this is the case room changes to a ground floor classroom can be made.

 - The front desk has a wheel-chair height section and is DDA compliant.

 - There is a disabled toilet.

-- We ensure, where ever possible, that equipment used is accessible to all children regardless of their needs.
+- We ensure, wherever possible, that equipment used is accessible to all children regardless of their needs.
 Specialist equipment can be supplied by the SEND department.

 - Extra-curricular activities including Easter and Summer Camps are accessible for children with SEND.

 Additional SEND information